 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

 These roasted garlic spears make a simple savory side dish that highlights this fabulous seasonal vegetable.
 Roasting the spears gives them a sweet, mild garlic flavor and a tender texture.
-You can serve these as a healthy side dish the same way you would serve green beans or asparagus.
+You can serve these as a healthy side dish the same way you would serve green beans or our roasted asparagus with sauce.

 Garlic spears are also known as garlic scapes.
 If you see them in the market, grab them before they are gone.
 They are easy to prepare and delicious to eat.